-Jazz Philadelphia was thrilled to bring you world-class connection and information at the inaugural Jazz Philadelphia Summit.
+Jazz Philadelphia was thrilled to bring you world-class connection and information at the inaugural Jazz Philadelphia Summit in 2018.
 Over our two-day event, nearly 300 jazz musicians and advocates joined us to help envision the future of jazz in our city!

 A CAN’T MISS OPPORTUNITY

 The Jazz Philadelphia Summit provided can’t-miss information about how playing, producing, and marketing jazz is evolving all around the world, where Philadelphia fits in, and how you, your company, or your organization can benefit.
 We were proud to be honored by a city council resolution honoring the inception of Jazz Philadelphia and its first summit, sponsored by Councilwoman Blondell Reynolds Brown and presented to our staff and Leadership Team by the Councilwoman and Councilman David Oh at the Kimmel Center for the Performing Arts.